 From the very beginning of the epidemic, AIDS was linked to punishment.
 Calls to punish people living with HIV—mostly stigmatized minorities—began before doctors had even settled on a name for the disease.
-Punitive attitudes towards AIDS prompted lawmakers around the country to introduce legislation aimed at criminalizing the behaviors of people living with HIV.
-Punishing Disease explains how this happened—and its consequences.
-With the door to criminalizing sickness now open, what other ailments will follow?
-As lawmakers move to tack on additional diseases such as hepatitis and meningitis to existing law, the question is more than academic.
+Punishing Disease looks at how HIV was transformed from sickness to badness under the criminal law and investigates the consequences of inflicting penalties on people living with disease.
+Now that the door to criminalizing sickness is open, what other ailments will follow?
+With moves in state legislatures to extend HIV-specific criminal laws to include diseases such as hepatitis and meningitis, the question is more than academic.

 “Punishing Disease” [is] engagingly written and accessible to non-scientific and non-academic audiences [and] impressively deploys the tools of sociology, criminology, and epidemiology to help us understand the baleful consequences of reacting to a public health emergency with punishment instead of compassion."—Undark